zmilan/yii-vNotifer/README.md

         'class' => 'ext.yii-vNotifier.VNotifier',
         'redisConnectionString' => 'tcp://examplt.com:3000', // optional redis connection string
-        'socketioUrl' => 'http://localhost', // optional socket.io url, if omitted the request's hostname will be used 'socketioPort' => 4001, // optionsl, if omitted 4001 will be used
+        'socketioUrl' => 'http://localhost', // optional socket.io url, if omitted the request's hostname will be used 'socketioPort' => 4001, // optional, if omitted 4001 will be used
       ),
   ),
 ...